-Sew In Weft vs. Other Hair Methods
+Sew In Weft Method vs. Other Methods

-Sew In Weft vs. Other Hair Methods
+Sew In Weft Method vs. Other Methods

 Which hair extension method is best for you?